Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-# EngageUI
+# MyDE
 ## Motivation
-EngageUI is a simpler, more efficient, keyboard-focused approach
-to building PC desktop app GUIs
+MyDE is my development environment for building PC desktop GUI apps
-than the prevalent WIMP, control-panel metaphor based approach.
-EngageUI apps get all or most of their input from the keyboard.

-EngageIDE is a literate IDE for developing EngageUI based apps.
-Instead of using Latex to document the code inline
-and having a program to extract the documentation from the code,
-as in Prof. Donald Knuth's origional proposal of Literate Programming,
+based on a simple keyboard-focused GUI.
+Apps built using MyDE run on Linux Windows and OSX.
+MyDE is implemented using the cross-platform wxWidgets libraries.
+MyDE does not use the mouse.
-EngageIDE has a very efficient way of folding code.
+Is has a very efficient way of folding code.
 The code is documented inline using C comment blocks
 and these comment blocks are folded down to single lines
 to get out of the way of code readability.